E3SM-Project/polaris/docs/developers_guide/ocean/tasks/global_convergence.md

 # global_convergence

-The `global_convergence` test group ({py:class}`polaris.ocean.tasks.global_convergence.GlobalConvergence`)
-implements convergence studies on the full globe.
+The global convergence tests in `polaris.ocean.tasks.global_convergence` are convergence studies on the full globe.
 Currently, the only test case is the advection of a cosine bell.

 (dev-ocean-global-convergence-mesh-types)=